 Data Protection Officer

-We’re Split Living Ltd of Crucible Works, Darnall Road, Sheffield, S9 5AB.
+We’re Split Living Ltd of Kollider, Castle House, Castle Street, Sheffield, S3 8LU.
 We are a data controller of your personal data.
 We are registered with the Information Commissioner’s Office as a data controller with the reference ZA219793.

 We have a dedicated data protection officer (“DPO”).
 You can contact the DPO using the details below or by writing to the above address, marking it for the attention of the DPO.